costiiI2/IAAAAAA/lab05/README.md

 ### ImageReceiver
 This module is used to connect to the drone, get the images from the drone and save them into a deque.
 The `get()` method should be run in a separate thread because it has an infinite loop that keeps getting the images from the drone.
 Then, the 'stop()' method should be called to stop the `get()` method.

+### PathFinder
+This module uses the LineDetectionModel provided by the assistants of IAA.
+The module uses the model to detect the line in the image and get the coordinates of the line.
+Those points are then used to compute the angle to follow the line.

 ## Limitations
 The images provided by the drone are not always clear and low resolution.
-This can affect the performance of the object detection and tracking algorithms.
+This can affect the performance of the object detection and tracking algorithms and the line detection model.